nfoert/cardie/README.md

 </p>

 # Welcome to Cardie!
 Design a unlimited number of buisness or information cards about yourself, share a link or QR code to them, print it out, and save other people's cards to your virtual wallet for later.
+Once you've created a card you can get analytics data on how your cards are getting visited, you can edit your cards as things change, and you can keep cards private so only people with a link to your card can see it.

 <p align="center">
   <a href="https://skillicons.dev">